marcfager/nspanel-mf/README.md

 [Home assistant thread](https://community.home-assistant.io/t/sonoff-nspanel-smart-scene-wall-switch-by-itead-coming-soon-on-kickstarter/332962/),
 [ESPHome thread](https://github.com/esphome/feature-requests/issues/1469)

+Significant parts of the ESPHome config and ideas in the HMI are from [Masto](https://github.com/masto/NSPanel-Demo-Files/).

 The HMI theme is based on the [Lovelace iOS dark mode theme](https://github.com/basnijholt/lovelace-ios-dark-mode-theme)

 Weather icons are from [simple weather card](https://github.com/kalkih/simple-weather-card)

+Light icons on the Lights-page are from [Hass BHA Icons](https://github.com/hulkhaugen/hass-bha-icons)

 Other icons are from [Material Design Icons](https://materialdesignicons.com/)